OxygenLack/Lugormod-X/README.md

 - Ufo         - for small scale development and producing a Linux build.

 *Can be compiled using Visual Studio 2013.*
-Linux users may use the makefile inside the game folder.
+Linux users can use the "jampgamei386.so"inside the game folder or use the makefile inside the game folder.

 Licensed under GPL version 3 or later.